FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Experiments and Evaluation

-FASE mitigates the \emph{Next} and \emph{Redirect} cost by preloading the next 16 pages during each lazy initialization page fault, but the total allocation volume keeps constant and the error rate in TC-4 is as high as 17\%.
+FASE reduces \emph{Next}/\emph{Redirect} cost by preloading 16 pages per page fault, but total allocation remains large, leading to a 17\% error rate in TC-4.
+Error grows with data size, spiking at $2^{18}$ due to \emph{glibc} switching from heap-allocation to \emph{mmap} for large memory blocks (Figure \ref{fig-data-tcparam}), since reallocating heap is fully in user-space.

-Figure \ref{fig-data-tcparam} further examines how error rate on TC varies with data size.
-As shown, the error rate of GAPBS score spikes when the data scale reaches $2^{18}$.
-This occurs because the repeatedly allocated workspace exceeds the threshold for \emph{break}-based heap allocation in \emph{glibc}, prompting glibc to use mmap to request new memory segments from the kernel rather than allocating from the user-space heap allocator.

-Although TC, like SSSP, experiences accuracy degradation due to frequent system calls, its user CPU time estimation is less affected, as shown in Figure \ref{fig-data-com-err}.
-This occurs because lazy loading mainly happens during the compute phase and is evenly distributed across threads, when all cores are busy and synchronization demands are low, avoiding additional \emph{futex} waits.
-By contrast, in SSSP the \emph{clock\_gettime} system call is only issued by main thread, typically near synchronization points.
-As a result, the additional waiting time from remote system call overhead is smaller in TC.